/oauth2/authorize

 andaud

 parameters in the JWT as shown in the example.
-However, AM ignores the content of non-string JWT header parameters, such asjku
+However, AM ignores keys specified in JWT headers, such asjku

 andjwe